 AXI is set of interfaces defined in the AMBA standard, which was introduced by ARM.
-As one might expect, FIFOs with AXI interface are intended to work as part of a processor setup.
+As one might expect, FIFOs with AXI interface are usually intended to work as a peripheral to a CPU.

-The interface of the "baseline" FIFO (as I chose to call it) is often referred to as "native" interface, to differentiate it from AXI.
+The interface of the "baseline FIFO" is often referred to as "native" interface, as opposed to an AXI interface.

-There are two main AXI interfaces: The "regular" AXI (typically AXI3, AXI4 or a AXI Lite) which is an address / data bus, and AXI-S, (streamed AXI), which is intended for streams of data (possibly divided into packets).
+There are two main types of AXI interfaces: The "regular" AXI (typically AXI3, AXI4 or AXI Lite) which is a bus with address and data.
+The second type, AXI-S (streamed AXI), is intended for streams of data (possibly divided into packets).

-When a FIFO is configured as a AXI3 / AXI4 or AXI Lite module, extra logic is added to it so it can be connected as an address / data peripheral to a processor through this interface.
-I won't elaborate on this further, because it's a completely different business.
+When a FIFO is configured as AXI3 / AXI4 or AXI Lite, extra logic is added to it so it can be connected as a peripheral with an address to a CPU through this interface.
+I won't elaborate on this further, because it's a completely different topic.

 But because the streaming interface is somewhat similar to the behavior of a FIFO, it's possible to convert the handshake signals of the AXI-S interface into a "native" one.
 Note that AXI-S often involves other signals that need tending to as well.

-So given the AXI-S signals for writing to the FIFO as @axi_w_valid, @axi_w_ready and @axi_w_data, they can be connected to a "standard" FIFO's ports with
+So given the AXI-S signals for writing to the FIFO as @axi_w_valid, @axi_w_ready and @axi_w_data, they can be connected to the ports of a "standard" FIFO with

 assign axi_w_ready = !full;